 In a nutshell:

-We use Present Simple when the actions are complete, actions that started and stopped in the past, in the negative constructions, we can revert this as: a completed action did not occur (start) at all.
+We use Past Simple when actions were complete, actions that started and stopped in the past, in the negative constructions, we can revert this as: inaction was complete.
 Simply saying, an action started and stopped or did not start at all.